Categorical cyclic homology and filtered $\mathcal{D}$-modules on stacks: Koszul duality: Filtered Koszul duality and BGa -equivariant sheaves

 We also have the following unrenormalized version. \begin{thm}[Koszul duality for stacks] Let $X$ be a smooth QCA stack.
 We have compatible equivalences

-compatibly with smooth pushforward, induction and restriction, and exchanging the notions of singular support. \end{thm} \begin{proof} The result follows from Theorem \ref{kd kperf}, and the observation that the compact objects in $F\cD(X)$ are generated by inductions from $\Coh(X)$, while $\Coh(\wh{\bT}_X[\ng1])$ is generated by objects pushed forward from $\Coh(X)$. \end{proof}
+compatibly with schematic pullback, induction and restriction, and exchanging the notions of singular support.
+When $f$ is proper, by passing to left adjoints, the equivalence is compatible with pushforward. \end{thm} \begin{proof} The result follows from Theorem \ref{kd kperf}, and the observation that the compact objects in $F\cD(X)$ are generated by inductions from $\Coh(X)$, while $\Coh(\wh{\bT}_X[\ng1])$ is generated by objects pushed forward from $\Coh(X)$. \end{proof}

 \begin{rmk} There is a category of weakly $G$-equivariant $\cD$-modules that sits between strongly $G$-equivariant $\cD$-modules and non-equivariant $\cD$-modules:

 On the Koszul dual side, we have a corresponding sequence of maps and functors